- Faith and Worship

 Catholic Diocese of Little Rock

-Bishop Anthony B. Taylor preached the following homily at the Cathedral of St. Andrew in Little Rock on Monday, April 15, 2019.
+Bishop Anthony B. Taylor preached the following homily at Christ the King Church in Little Rock on Monday, March 29, 2021.

 Every year we gather for this Chrism Mass to thank God for the gift of priesthood which we share and to bless the oils to be used in the celebration of the sacraments during the coming year.
 But this year my heart is filled with special gratitude to you, the priests of Arkansas, for how faithfully you minister to your people in this time of pandemic.